List of supernatural beings in Chinese folklore: Nü gui ()

+Penghou ()

+Penghou (彭侯, lit. meaning "drumbeat marquis") is a malevolent tree spirit that takes the form of human-headed dog without a tail.
+It can be found growing in mountain forests and murders passing travelers.
+It is associated with the essence of the wood element and with camphor trees.
+It can also be killed, boiled and eaten and tastes like a dog.

-Pipagui (琵琶鬼)
+Pipagui ()

 "Pipa ghost" is the Chinese transliteration of the Dai language "pibo", which is regarded as the most vicious kind of ghost in society.
 The Pipagui often gather in tropical where there the climate is humid, poisonous insects, snakes and ants were plenty, causing malaria to be widespread in the area.
 Historically, the gathering places of the Dai people were generally located in tropical rain forests, where the climate was humid, and the poisonous insects, snakes and ants were inundated, causing malaria to be widespread in the area, and medical conditions were limited at that time.
 The Dai villagers who believe in ghosts and gods think that this is the haunting of hungry ghosts – "Pipa ghost" comes from this.

 "Pi" is a ghost, "Pa" is the name of a ghost, and "Pipa ghost" is a hungry ghost, which will be attached to people.
 This kind of ghost generally does not have a free body, and the free body is what we call a lonely ghost.
 "Pipa Ghosts" are generally provided by people, and the supporters cast spells to make "Pipa Ghosts" possessed by people who hate them.
 Once possessed by them, they will be seriously ill, be in a trance, or die in severe cases.
 To eliminate this symptom, you need to take tobacco, alcohol, tea, and meat, and sincerely admit your mistake to the caster.
 These people who can put "Pipa Ghosts" in the village are always frightened.
 Some young and bold villagers who are jealous of evil have heard that people who are possessed by "Pipa Ghosts" are generally weak in constitution. of.
 So after the village reached an agreement, these people were driven out of the village and their houses were burnt down, and those who were driven out gradually gathered to form new villages, which people called "ghost villages".

-Qianliyan
+Qianliyan ()

 Qianliyan is a Chinese sea and door god.
 He usually appears with Shunfeng'er as a guardian of the temples of the sea goddess Mazu.

+Was one of two demons defeated by Mazu, or in alternative mythic accounts, a warrior and soldier of King Zhou of Shang.

+Qiongqi ()

+A man-eating monster in the form of a tiger with wings.
+It is associated with slander, refusing to believe in the words of good men, and enjoying the words of wicked men.
+One of the four fiends of ancient China.